moktansang/Resturaunt-App/SRS.md

 **3.2.3 - Kitchen Staff**
 - The system will allow the kitchen to see all the orders they need to cook, with menu items, and any modifications and/or comments listed.
 - As soon as the customer puts in an order, the server and kitchen staff will see that order come through.
 This way the kitchen can immediately start working on it.
 - The system will allow the kitchen to mark orders as complete, and prompt wait staff to pick up food.
+(MK: Divide all combined requirements such as these into individual ones *)
 - The system will allow the kitchen to prompt wait staff if there is any clarification needed.

 After the meal is delivered, and the customer is ready to pay, they can choose to pay using our system, or have the server take care of it.
+(*MK: Please add admin's related functional requirements *)

+(* MK: Add non-functional requirements: performance, security, and availability *)
 ### 4. Glossary
 - Customer- One of the users of the system, will order, and pay
 - Kitchen- One of the users of the system, they use the software to get instructions on what to prepare and notify a wait staff.